Your Graduation Day

 Look at the Graduation Campus Map here: Campus Bay Map

-As a graduating student when you arrive you will first need to make your way to The College, where you will register (confirm that you've arrived) and receive a registration card, collect your guest tickets and your certificate (if you have not already received it).
+As a graduating student when you arrive you will first need to make your way to the School of Management, where you will register (confirm that you've arrived) and receive a registration card, collect your guest tickets and your certificate (if you have not already received it).
 You must register at least 45 minutes before your congregation.

 You will then collect your robes.

 Once you have done all this you will be able to have your photographs taken (this can be done before or after the congregation).
 The Photography Studio is in the Engineering Central, room B001.

 You can then make your way to the Great Hall Auditorium to take your seats for the congregation.
 You must be seated 15 minutes before your congregation start time to ensure your participation in the congregation.
 Doors to the Great Hall Auditorium will open approximately 30 minutes before the congregation.